rayanehmi/GPTStar/README.md

 Here is a [video example](https://streamable.com/od2bpx) of ChatGPT performing basic actions.

+GPT-3.5 is a very strange player : it loves supply depots !
+GPT-4's game sense is sharper but I don't have an API key for it yet...

 ## How to...
 ### Install the maps
 Follow [this guide](https://github.com/Blizzard/s2client-proto#downloads) to install the maps.
 Abyssal Reef is in the 2017 season 1 pack.